mitsuba-renderer/drjit/src/python/docstr.rst

     synchronizes the GPU pipeline).

-    When ``migrate`` is set to ``True`` on the CUDA and Metal backends, the texture information is *fully* migrated to GPU texture memory to avoid redundant storage.
+    When ``migrate`` is set to ``True`` on the CUDA and Metal backends, the texture information is migrated to GPU texture memory to avoid redundant storage.

-    With ``drjit.MipBasis.Laplacian``, the tensor is first
-    decomposed into the per-level coefficient tensors (a detached analysis step), and the sampled pyramid is then rebuilt from them.
-A subsequent :py:func:`tensor()` therefore reproduces the input up to floating point rounding.
+    With :py:attr:`drjit.MipBasis.Laplacian`, the tensor is first decomposed into the per-level coefficient tensors, and the sampled pyramid is then rebuilt from them.
+A subsequent :py:func:`tensor()` reproduces the input up to floating point rounding.
+Migration is unavailable in that case and raises an exception.

 .. topic:: Texture_set_tensor_level